ericovasconcelos/zend-server-url-callback/README.md

 ## Info of the event

 The event details that has triggered the callback will be available on the $_POST variable.

+## Verify if ticket was already opened

+You may implement a new logic to the method 'ticketExists()'.
+This method should return a boolean to inform if a new ticket must be generated of if the event referrs to an existing ticket.
+The implementation on the repo is made using a file record.